 - Ethereum Twitter: Want to keep up with all the latest Ethereum updates?
 Ethereum’s official Twitter posts on social gatherings, recent commits, and other important milestones in the Ethereum protocol’s development.

-Although Ethereum is transitioning to a hybrid PoW/PoS consensus mechanism and potentially altogether, mining Ethereum can still be a viable source for building your crypto portfolio and it may be a slow transition towards PoS.
-Furthermore, on September 5th, 2018, Bitmain – one of the leading Bitcoin mining manufacturers – announced an intention of Ethereum support and integration over the next few months, meaning that Ethereum mining infrastructure is about to receive one vigorous boost.
+Although Ethereum is already running a hybrid PoW/PoS consensus mechanism, mining Ethereum can still be a viable source for building your crypto portfolio and it may be a slow transition towards a purer PoS.

 Happy HODL’ing, and remember, once you’ve accumulated more than one month’s salary in Ethereum (or any other cryptocurrency) and aren’t alright with losing it or having it hacked, consider purchasing a hardware wallet to ensure your ETH and future investments are protected and secure.